 In the context of providing solutions to its business customers and the Internet community, Akamai collects and processes certain data elements relating to the traffic on its network, including, Internet Protocol Addresses (IP Addresses), network, browser and device behavior data, DNS log data, and website performance data derived from browser activity on a website.
 To the extent that such data is capable of being used to identify (alone or in conjunction with other data, an individual), it is treated as Personal Data under this Policy.
 In addition, Akamai collects, uses, and discloses Personal Data of users of Akamai’s own websites and applications, as well as contact information associated with our business customers -- such data is processed in accordance with Akamai's Privacy Statement.

 Akamai processes data that is transferred from the EU or Switzerland to Akamai in the U.S. for purposes of: providing, maintaining, protecting, developing, and improving the solutions it offers to its business customers; detecting and preventing potential fraud and security risks; and supporting Akamai’s internal business operations (e.g. billing).

 In the event Akamai discloses Personal Data covered by this Policy to a non-agent third party, it will do so consistent with any notice provided to Data Subjects and any choice they have exercised regarding processing and disclosure.
 Akamai will only disclose Personal Data to third parties that have given us contractual assurances that they will provide at least the same level of privacy protection as is required by this Policy and the Principles and that they will process Personal Data for limited and specific purposes consistent with any consent provided by the individual.
 If Akamai has knowledge that a third party to which it has disclosed Personal Data covered by this Policy is processing such Personal Data in a way that is contrary to this Policy and/or the Principles, Akamai will take steps to prevent or stop such processing.
-In such case, the third party is liable for damages unless it is proven that Akamai is responsible for the event giving rise to the violation.
+Akamai complies with the Principles for all onward transfers of personal data from the EU and Switzerland, including the onward transfer liability provisions.